Stung by pandemic, G20 foreign ministers urge greater cooperation | Politics

 MULTILATERALISM FIRST Blinken was due to fly back to Washington later on Tuesday, ending a tour of Germany, France and Italy, during which he has underlined the desire of President Joe Biden's administration to embrace international cooperation, in contrast to previous President Donald Trump, who touted an "America First" message.

 "We need to cooperate, and we need to do it effectively.
-Multilateralism is what makes that possible," Blinken said in his remarks to the conference, surrounded by perspex sheeting to prevent any possible infection from fellow delegates.
-Italy, which is home to the U.N. food and agriculture agencies, invited development ministers to attend the meeting and pushed global food security to the forefront.
+Multilateralism is what makes that possible," Blinken said in his remarks to the conference, surrounded by plexiglass sheeting to prevent any possible infection from fellow delegates.
+Italy, which is home to the U.N. food and agriculture agencies, pushed the importance of global food security and nutrition during the meeting and announced it would hold an additional 2-day summit dedicated to Africa in October.

-Given the broad range of countries in the G20, getting agreement can be difficult, but analysts said the fact the ministers had resumed in-person meetings and were rallying to the cry for greater cooperation was important.
-"It is difficult to expect concrete results from Matera," said Antonio Villafranca, director of studies at the Milan-based Institute of International Policy Studies.
+"I believe that the G20 has a duty to support Africa in getting out of this difficult period and into a phase of sustained and sustainable growth," Di Maio told reporters.
+Given the broad range of countries in the G20, getting agreement can be difficult, but hosts Italy said there was gathering consensus on a few core issues.

-"But reaffirming multilateral commitment and understanding on those issues that states could converge on, in a climate of growing international tensions, would already be a result that should not to be underestimated."
+"Beyond the differences and divisions of some countries at the G20 table, we all agree that on climate change we have to cooperate.
+And even where there are differences, we must try with all our might to tackle climate disruption together and make our societies sustainable," Di Maio said.
 (Additional reporting by Andreas Rinke in Berlin, Editing by Timothy Heritage)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)